AyushmaanAggarwal/LatexConverter/README.md

 # LatexConverter
 Converts copied plaintext latex into the latex typeset language
+## Change conversion symbols
+The plaintext to latex conversion table can be edited in website/symbols with the following format \<plain text symbol\>:\<latex command\>
 ## To compile from source
 Convert flask app to compiled application
 ```